cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-a-nft.md

 * `'from': PUBLIC_KEY` : The origin of our transaction is our public address
 * `'to': contractAddress` : The contract we wish to interact with and send the transaction
-* `'nonce': nonce` : The account nonce with the number of transactions send from our address
+* `'nonce': nonce` : The account nonce with the number of transactions sent from our address
 * `'gas': estimatedGas` : The estimated gas needed to complete the transaction
 * `'maxPriorityFeePerGas': estimatedFee`: The estimated fee to bid per gas.
-* `'data': nftContract.methods.mintNFT(PUBLIC_KEY, md).encodeABI()` : The computation we wish to perform in this transaction— which in this case is minting an NFT
+* `'data': nftContract.methods.mintNFT(PUBLIC_KEY, tokenURI).encodeABI()` : The computation we wish to perform in this transaction— which in this case is minting an NFT

 Your `mint-nft.js` file should look like this now: